 The transformation to digital equality can only happen if companies commit to change.
 It starts with adopting a proactive, empathetic mindset at the corporate level.
 As businesses publish content for potential candidates, it’s important to consider how job seekers will access and interact with it.
 When inclusive digital experiences are part of the plan and not an afterthought, they become ingrained in the process and foster diversity.
 Ultimately, this approach provides cost savings for businesses and optimized experiences for every job seeker.

-The HR Team is here to provide valuable resources that can facilitate your career site accessibility efforts and help you attract top talent.
+The HR Team is here to provide valuable resources that can facilitate your career website accessibility efforts and help you attract top talent.
 Please contact our knowledgeable professionals to learn more.

 About The HR Team: Founded in 1996, The HR Team is a Maryland-based human resources outsourcing firm committed to developing strategic, customized solutions that respond to the unique needs and cultures of organizations of all types and sizes.
 Available as a one-source alternative to an in-house HR department or on an à la carte project basis, the company’s flexible service models address the full spectrum of HR needs that many organizations struggle to address.
 The HR Team helps clients achieve their highest level of success by providing value-driven human resources services that leave them time to focus on what they do best: directing business growth and profitability.
 Headquartered in Columbia, Maryland, the firm serves all of Maryland, Washington, DC, and Virginia.
 To learn more about The HR Team, call 410.381.9700 or visit https://www.thehrteam.com/.